What to Pack for Gatineau

 June, July, August

-Add: Lightweight, breathable clothing, Sun hat & high-SPF sunscreen, Insect repellent, Swimsuit (for hotel pools/beaches)
+Add: Lightweight, breathable clothing, Sun hat and high-SPF sunscreen, Swimwear for hotel pools or beaches, Light rain jacket or umbrella

 April, May, September, October, November